FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 The setting steps of oscillation response mode in collision strategy are as follows.

-**Step1**:Click "Collision Level" under the menu bar of "Initial - Base - Joint" to enter the corresponding interface.
+**Step1**:Click "Collision Level" under the menu bar of "Initial" -> "Base" -> "Joint" to enter the corresponding interface.

 **Step2**:In the column of "Collision Strategy", click the drop-down box to select " Vibration response mode", and the interface is shown below; Then, click the "Apply" button to enable the function.